Contacts

 Limits

-Batch operations for creating, updating, and archiving are limited to batches of 100.
+Batch operations are limited to 100 records at a time.
+For example, you cannot batch update more than 100 contacts in one request.
 There are also limits for contacts and form submissions.

 Was this article helpful?